The Funk Brothers: Los Angeles musicians

-Los Angeles was an alternate recording center for Motown artists beginning in the mid-1960s, utilizing a different set of musicians.
+Los Angeles was an alternative recording center for Motown artists beginning in the mid-1960s, utilizing a different set of musicians.
 Hit tracks recorded in L.A. include the Miracles' "More Love", many of Brenda Holloway's songs, and all the early hits of the Jackson 5.

 Many of the Los Angeles players were members of the Wrecking Crew, a loose-knit group of studio musicians.